DroidScript/Docs/files/en/app/CreateAdView.md

 When finally publishing the app on GooglePlay remember to 'include ads' in the developer console.

-<red>Warning: Don't repeatedly click on your own adds unless you are using a valid testId, or Google may suspend your Admob account!</red>
+<red>Warning: Don't repeatedly click on your own ads unless you are using a valid testId, or Google may suspend your Admob account!</red>

 To read general infos about how AdMob works in android visit the [Google Developer Page](https://developers.google.com/admob/android/banner)